Saichania

-Saichania (Mongolian meaning "beautiful one") is a genus of herbivorous ankylosaurid dinosaur from the Late Cretaceous period of Mongolia and China.

-The first fossils of Saichania were found in the early 1970s in Mongolia.
-In 1977 the type species Saichania chulsanensis was named.
-The description of this species has been based on limited fossil material; especially the rear of the animal is not well known.
+Saichania (Mongolian meaning "beautiful one") is a genus of herbivorous ankylosaurid dinosaur from the Late Cretaceous period of Mongolia.
+The first fossils of Saichania were found in the early 1970s in the Baruungoyot Formation.
+In 1977, the type species Saichania chulsanensis was named.

-Saichania was more robustly built than other members of the Ankylosauridae, measuring 5–7 m in length and 1.4–2.0 MT in body mass.
-Neck vertebrae, shoulder girdle, ribs and breast bones were fused or firmly connected.
-Its body was flat and low-slung, standing on four short legs.
+Saichania is more robustly built than other members of the Ankylosauridae, measuring 5–7 m in length and 1.4–2.0 MT in body mass.
+Neck vertebrae, the shoulder girdle, and ribs were fused or firmly connected.
+Its body is flat and low-slung, standing on four short legs.
 The forelimbs were very powerful.
 The head was protected by bulbous armour tiles.
-It could defend itself against predators like Tarbosaurus with a tail-club.
-On the torso keeled osteoderms were present.
+It could defend itself against predators like Tarbosaurus with a tail club.
+On the torso, keeled osteoderms were present.
 Saichania bit off plants in its desert habitat with a horny beak and processed them in its wide hindgut.